janakanuwan/web-page-design/react-exercise-1/README.md

 5. Add buttons to increment and decrement all powers (You are free to choose the button types, widths, sizes, icons)
   - NOTE: since there are 12 buttons, think about the user experience

-6. You have to add a "search" (text) field to each publisher and when you type, heroes (whose name or part of name) matching the typed text should be displayed.
+6. You have to add a "search" (text) field to each publisher and when you type, heroes (whose name or part of the name) matching the typed text should be displayed.

 7. You should only use React state (e.g. no redux)